guillaume-hoareau/protect-data-on-linuxone-with-pervasive-encryption/README.md

 ## Step 1 - Enabling Linux to use hardware encryption

-    1 - Introduction to the pervasive encryption
+    1. Introduction to the pervasive encryption
-    2 - Introduction to the Linux crypto stack
+    2. Introduction to the Linux crypto stack
-    2 - Enabling Linux to use the Hardware
+    2. Enabling Linux to use the Hardware
-    3 - Enabling OpenSSL and OpenSSH to use the hardware acceleration support 4 - Checking Hardware Crypto functions
+    3. Enabling OpenSSL and OpenSSH to use the hardware acceleration support
+    4. Checking Hardware Crypto functions

 ## Step 2 - Building and deploying ELK docker images to IBM Cloud private

-    Part 1 - Build the Docker image
+    1. Build Docker images
-    Part 2 - Deploy the docker image to IBM Cloud private
+    2. Deploying docker images to IBM Cloud private

-## Step 3 - Creating a crypto dashboard with ELK microservice from the IBM Cloud private catalog
+## Step 3 - Deploying ELK microservice from the IBM Cloud private catalog

-    Part 1 - Discover the Helm chart from the calalog Part 2 - Configure and install your ELK microservices Part 3 - Access your ELK microservice
+    1. Discover the Helm chart from the calalog
+    2. Configure and install your ELK microservices
+    3. Access your ELK microservice
+    4. Feeding your ELK crypto dashboard

-    Part 4 - Building your ELK crypto dashboard
+## Step 4 - Creating a crypto dashboard with ELK microservice

+    1. Acceccing to Kibana
+    2. Sourcing the ElasticSearch DataSource
+    3. Creating your first search with Kibana
+    4. Creating your first charts with Kibana
+    5. Creating your first dashboard with Kibana
+    6. Realizing your first crypto dashboard with Kibana